DoudGaya/thepos-apis/IMPLEMENTATION_COMPLETE_SUMMARY.md

 ## 🎯 Mission Accomplished

-Transformed ThePOS from a mock data prototype to a **fully functional production-ready platform** with real API integrations, live database operations, and automated business logic.
+Transformed NillarPay from a mock data prototype to a **fully functional production-ready platform** with real API integrations, live database operations, and automated business logic.

 ---